zhenry9/mammoth-timers-guide/doc/source/intro/electronic-timing.rst

 Electronic Timing
 =================
+*Relevant ICR section:* :term:`611.2.1`

 Ski races are timed using computerized electronic timing systems.
 The job of timing technicians at Mammoth Mountain is to install, maintain and operate these systems.

 In its most basic form, an electronic timing system consists of a :ref:`start wand <Start Block>` and a finish :ref:`photocell <Photocell Pair>` connected to an :ref:`electronic timer <Homologated Timer>`.
-This electronic timer is then connected to PC running software that calculates net times produces results.
+This electronic timer is then connected to PC running software that calculates net times and produces results.

 .. image:: ../img/basic-wiring-diagram.jpg
 	:align: center